-10. What are my rights regarding my academic file?
+What are my rights regarding my academic file?

-You can access your file any time you wish.
-If there is a disagreement regarding file contents, please talk with the Track Director.
-If your concern is not resolved to your satisfaction, please follow the grievance procedure outlined above.
+You can access your student file any time you wish.
+If you should have a concern regarding contents of your file, please talk with the Track Director, Dr. Rochelle Fu.
+If your concern is not resolved to your satisfaction, please follow the grievance procedure described above.

-11. What are the required procedures for graduation?
+What are the required procedures for graduation?

-OHSU awards diplomas for the term that the degree requirements are completed.
+OHSU awards diplomas for the term that degree requirements are completed.
 The degree requirements can be fulfilled at any time during the academic year.
-Degrees will not be awarded until all academic requirements have been met and the student pays all debts.
+Degrees will not be awarded until all academic requirements have been met and the student pays all debts and discourages all other obligations.

-In the term before you graduate, you must submit an Application for Degree form.
+In the term before you graduate, you must submit an Application for Degree Form.